-If a parent objects to the release of the student's information included on the directory information response form, this objection also applies to the use of that information for school-sponsored purposes, such as:
+For all other purposes, the district will not release any information without individualized consent.
+If a parent objects to the use of the student's information for these purposes, this objection applies to the use of that information for school sponsored purposes that include:

-- Honor roll,
+- Honor roll

-- School newspaper,
+- School newspaper

-- Yearbook,
+- Yearbook

-- Recognition activities,
+- Recognition activities

-- News releases, and
+- News releases

-- Athletic programs.
+- Athletic programs

-Note: Review Authorized Inspection and Use of Student Records on page 12.
+Note: Also see Authorized Inspection and Use of Student Records.